Open-World Distributed Robot Self-Localization with Transferable Visual Vocabulary and Both Absolute and Relative Features: Approach

 Most existing techniques for semantic segmentation trade domain-invariance for accuracy.
-Their objective function and performance index place the highest priority on pixel-level precision/recall accuracy, i.e., detecting semantically coherent regions as accurately as possible.
-Hence, their graph topology is often affected by the other factors, such as viewpoint drift and occlusions.
-This is problematic for our VPR application as the graph topology is a primary cue that dominates the GCN performance \cite{icra21takeda}.
+Their objective function and performance metrics prioritize pixel-level precision and recall, aiming to detect semantically coherent regions with the highest accuracy.
+Consequently, the graph topology produced by these methods is often adversely affected by factors such as viewpoint drift and occlusions.
+This poses a challenge for our Visual Place Recognition (VPR) application, as the graph topology serves as a primary cue that significantly influences the performance of Graph Convolutional Networks (GCNs) \cite{icra21takeda}.